dotnet/csharpstandard/standard/structs.md

 #### §safe-context-rules-general General

 At compile-time, each expression whose type is a ref struct is associated with a context where that instance and all its fields can be safely accessed, its ***safe-context***.
 The safe-context is a context, enclosing an expression, which it is safe for the value to escape to.
-If that context is the entire function member, we say that the value is ***safe-to-return*** from the function member.

 The safe-context records which context a ref struct may be copied into.
 Given an assignment from an expression `E1` with a safe-context `S1`, to an expression `E2` with safe-context `S2`, it is an error if `S2` is a wider context than `S1`.